daoez19/meteor-accounts-shibboleth/README.md

 * It is only necessary to include Meteor's accounts-password package if `generateUsers` is set to true.

 * I have not yet implemented signature validation on logout, although the signatures are validated when authenticating a user.

+* Occasionally you may see an exception pop up on the server console after a successful login:
+`Exception while invoking method 'login' Error: SAML Profile did not contain an email address`
+This is a known issue where the receives an empty login response before the actual response comes through.
+I’m working on tracking it down but for now the exception seems benign.

 ## Credits